 The Learning Studio

-The Learning Studio is opening in the summer of 2020 to serve up to forty children from the ages of three to eight.
+The Learning Studio serves fifty children from the ages of three to eight.
 In the Learning Studio, children free flow between five indoor spaces, each focused on a specific type of learning.

 Reflective teachers who believe children learn through play do not take a passive role.
 While our teachers do not push information on children, they do play a vital role in learning through deep engagement with the children in their work.
 Reggio-inspired teachers provide important context for children's learning.
 Through their own reflective practice, teachers offer children materials, design spaces, and make invitations to drive play deeper.
 Teachers also actively coach children to problem solve, re-represent their ideas, and document their own learning.
 Teachers reflect children's learning back to them to invite children's reflection.